thegooddocsproject/templates/style-guide/about-style-guide.md

 ### About the "Introduction" section

-In this section, you'll briefly introduce the purpose of the style guide and how you intend to use this style guide in your project.
+In this section, briefly introduce the purpose of the style guide and how you intend to use this style guide in your project.
 Feel free to adapt this content.
 If desired, you can briefly elaborate on the goals or mission of your project’s documentation.